neftjs/neft/index.coffee.md

 log.ok([*Any* messages...])
 ---------------------------

-Use this method to mark successful operations.
+This function is used to mark successful operations.

 Logged text is green.